stefanspringer1/SwiftXML/README.md

 ## Tracking changes

 It might be helpful to get notified when certain things in the XML document are changed.
 A common use case is the change of an attribute.
-You can register for the notification for the change of any attribute of a certian name using:
+You can register for the notification for the change of the value of any attribute of a certain name using:

 ```Swift
 func setChangedAction(forAttributeName: String, action: (XElement, String?, String?) -> ())